cozy/cozy-stack/docs/konnectors_oauth.md

 **NOTE** the scope may depends on other fields being configured (checkboxes), this will be described in json in the konnectors manifest.
 The format will be determined upon implementation.

-**NOTE** To limit bandwith and risk of state corruption, SettingsApp should save its state under a random key into localStorage, the key is then passed as the state in this query.
+**NOTE** To limit bandwidth and risk of state corruption, SettingsApp should save its state under a random key into localStorage, the key is then passed as the state in this query.

 B. Service let the user login, allow or deny scope Then redirect to